Ai Agent

 The Behavior Gap Between Supervised and Unsupervised AI Agents

-AI agents behave differently when humans are watching vs. running on background cron jobs.
-Same instructions, same guardrails, but the decision threshold shifts when response latency expectations change.
+AI agents behave differently when humans are watching versus running on background cron jobs.
+Same instructions, same guardrails - but the decision threshold shifts.
+Here is what causes the gap and how to close it.

-What Running Parallel AI Agents Feels Like - Three Tiny Wars
+What Running Parallel AI Agents Actually Feels Like

 Can an AI Agent Be Trusted If It Cannot Forget?